 Orthodontic elastics come in a wide range of colour options.
 If you like, you can change out the colours each time you visit your orthodontist for an adjustment appointment.
 The sky is the limit in terms of the colour combinations you can choose, and this can make braces treatment a bit more fun for patients.

-Some people choose to have a rainbow smile that really stands out, while others prefer a more discrete look, and choose clear or silver coloured elastics that blend in.
+Some people choose to have a rainbow smile that really stands out, while others prefer a more discreet look, and choose clear or silver coloured elastics that blend in.